Intel has paths around Trump's China tariffs, analysts say

 On Friday, Trump said he planned to push ahead with tariffs on $50 billion worth of Chinese imports.
 While chips were largely spared from the initial list of targeted goods released in April, U.S. trade officials on Friday released a second tariff list of 284 products worth $16 billion that includes the processor and memory chips at the heart of Intel’s business.

 Those tariffs will not go into effect until after a public comment period, and there is a chance that chips could be cut from it before it is made final, analysts said.
-But Intel shares dropped 3.4 percent to $53.22 on Monday on news of a stock downgrade and investor concerns over tariffs.
+But Intel shares dropped 3.4 percent to $53.22 on Monday on investor concerns.
 Late Monday, Trump also announced he might pursue $200 billion more in tariffs on Chinese goods, though it was unclear whether the list would include more chips or computing products that might impact Intel.

 Intel could shift its production strategies to avoid much of the blow.
 Intel produces raw chips at six so-called wafer fabs, with three in the United States, one in Ireland, one in Israel and one in China.
 From there, chips go to so-called assembly and test facilities.